dansmyers/IntroToCS-Fall-2019/Labs/6-Edifice_Complex.md

     // Use a loop to print the blocks on the current line

-    // Update the number of spaces and blocks
+    // Update the number of spaces and blocks for the next line

 }
 ```